SamyZog/e-shop-demo/README.md

 <h2 id="motivation">Motivation</h2>

 I made this demo to have hands-on practical experience with React state management, React Router, using hooks and custom hooks, context API and data fetching.

-<h2 id="challenges">Challenges</h2>

-I used the Fake Store API to get placeholder items for the demo.

-The caching mechanism for the fetch requests is done using local storage, which is not ideal I know :), but the amount of data fetched is very small and this is just a small demo.

-I used React's context API to control <code>	&lt;Cart/&gt;</code> and <code>&lt;Favorites/&gt;</code> component logic.

 <h2 id="remarks">Remarks</h2>